shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

 2. You have find two route tables<br/>
    one route table we are getting my defalut from AWS beacuse we have deaflut VPC <br/>
-   second route table you will find that it is linked with yout VPC but we haven't created it.
+   second route table you will find that it is linked with your VPC but we haven't created it.
 When we creates VPC by defalut AWS will create a default route tabel for our VPC.
 If we want to use we can sue it but we'll another route table.

 3. Give the name of route table